 Yes.
-Sidwell offers additional configuration options for ArcGIS Enterprise including: ArcGIS Image Server, ArcGIS GeoAnalytics Server, Data Collection App, ArcGIS Hub, ArcGIS Monitor, ArcGIS Insights, and Application development (stand up apps, scripting, etc.).
+Sidwell offers additional configuration options for ArcGIS Enterprise including: ArcGIS Image Server, ArcGIS GeoAnalytics Server, ArcGIS Field Apps, ArcGIS Hub, ArcGIS Monitor, ArcGIS Insights, ArcGIS Dashboards, and Application development (stand up apps, scripting, etc.).

-While you can run ArcGIS Enterprise without SDE/SQL, you won’t have full access to certain functions (i.e. feature services, collector).
+While you can run ArcGIS Enterprise without ArcSDE/SQL Server, you won’t have full access to certain functions (i.e. feature services, collector).